azadbolour/eagerwords.com/scala-server/README.md

   create the directory of the pid file on the host system.
 But they expect to be permitted to do so.

+## Environment Variables

+Runtime configuration options defined in application.conf generally have associated overriding environment variables.
+The following environment variables are used in application.conf, and are passed to the docker container for the server.

+- `MOCK_EMAIL`: Mock emails to users - log the message only - do not send.

+- `MAIL_SMTP_USER`: The sending user.

+- `MAIL_SMTP_PASSWORD`: The sender's password.

+- `MAIL_SMTP_HOST`: The host address of the mail server.

+- `MAIL_SMTP_PORT`: The port number of the mail server.

+- `MAIL_SMTP_STARTTLS_ENABLE`: Use TLS for mail (true/false).

+- `MAIL_SMTP_AUTH`: Authorize email transmission (true/false).

+- `DB_HOST`: The database server's host address.

+- `DB_PORT`: The database server's port number.

+- `DB_NAME`: The name of the eagerwords database.
+By convention this is 'eagerwords' for the application, and `eagerwords_test` for tests.

+- `DB_USER`: The database user.

+- `DB_PASS`: The database password.

+- `DB_TYPE`: The DBMS system type: the name of a configuration block in application.conf specifying the access details for the given type of DBMS.
+Valid types are: _postgres_, _sqlite_, and _h2mem_.

 ## To Do

 - Change logging calls to debug and set up a run-debug to